C0deWiser/polyglot/readme.md

 With Polyglot you may be sure, that you application is fully localized.

-> Before digging into Polyglot you should familiarize yourself with [Gettext](https://www.gnu.org/software/gettext/).

 ## Installation

 Install [Gettext](https://www.gnu.org/software/gettext/) on your server and make sure, that php has `ext-gettext` extension enabled.